7 Things I Wish I Knew Before Becoming an Occupational Therapist

 If you’re wondering if your city is saturated, check Indeed.com regularly and see if new job postings are listed, in addition to seeing how many OT and OTA programs exist in the city.

-Cohorts typically have 20-40 students per program, and schools are getting literally 300-500+ applicants each cycle.
+Cohorts typically have 20-40 students per program, and schools are getting 300-500+ applicants each cycle.

-In addition, I recommend applying to as many schools as you can afford to via the centralized system.
+In addition, I recommend applying to as many schools as you can reasonably afford to (preferably at least 3 or more).
 This is will improve your odds of getting into a program.

 5. After graduating, you might not get to work in your dream setting right away.

 If you’re open to other types of settings after graduation, this won’t be a huge downside.
-You might find your second choice is actually a great fit for you.
+You might find your second or third choice is actually a great fit for you.

 6. You are always explaining what you do as an OT.

-Almost daily I’m educating someone (patients, doctors, nurses, my own family!) what rehab occupational therapists do.
-No, we actually don’t work on getting you a job.
+Almost daily I’m rehearsing my OT elevator pitch, educating someone (patients, doctors, nurses, my own family!) what rehab occupational therapists do.
+No, we actually don’t work on getting people jobs.
 That’s vocational rehab!

 I don’t mind educating the general population on what we do at all, but I imagine after doing this for your entire career it could get tiring.